-As you may have understood, the problem is related to the SSL connection issues between you browser and HTTPS website.
+As you may have understood, the problem is related to the SSL connection issues between your browser and HTTPS-enabled website.
 The reasons may differ.
-In this article I tried to collect all methods of fixing the error “
+In this article, I tried to collect all methods of fixing the error “

-This site can’t provide a secure connection, ERR_SSL_PROTOCOL_ERROR” in different popular browsers.
+This site can’t provide a secure connection, ERR_SSL_PROTOCOL_ERROR” in popular browsers.

-I would like to note that despite Google Chrome, Opera and Chromium-based browsers are released by different companies, but they are using the same Chrome engine, and the problem of opening HTTPS sites is solved in the same way for all of them.
+I would like to note that despite Google Chrome, Opera, and Chromium-based browsers being released by different companies, they are using the same WebKit (Chromium) engine, and the problem of opening HTTPS sites is solved in the same way for all of them.

 First of all, make sure that it is not the problem of the HTTPS website itself.
 Try to open from other devices (smartphone, tablet, home/work PC, etc.).
-Also check if you can open problem website in other browsers: IE/Edge or Mozilla Firefox.
-A similar error in Mozilla Firefox was discussed in the article Secure Connection Failed on Firefox.
+Also check if you can open a problem website in other browsers: IE/Edge or Mozilla Firefox.

 Browser cache and cookies often cause an SSL certificate issues.
 We recommend to clear cache and cookies in your browser first.
 In Chrome, press Ctrl + Shift + Delete (or go to the address

 chrome://settings/clearBrowserData), select the time range (All time) and click Clear data.

 To clear SSL cache in Windows 10 or 11: